Vaei/PredictedMovement/README.md

 It makes you sprint by changing your movement properties when activated.

 ## Stamina
 Net predicted stamina and drain state.
+It also includes a correction mechanism.

 # Demonstration
 I use this in my own project, here you can see the character sprinting, consuming stamina, strafing, and proning with high latency (>220ms) and `p.netshowcorrections 1`.
 As you can see, there is no desync.